 One time, and only one time after elementary school, someone had tried to get through to her.
 One of her classmates in her junior year of high school had approached her with an offer to join him and some of the others on an evening out.
 There was nothing wrong with him, and no reason for her to refuse, but she had just stared at him wordlessly for several moments, completely uninterested and slightly disgusted, before pushing past him and going on her way.

 Eventually, at nineteen, bored with her shoe store job, she had turned her focus to the Marines.
-She had gone through basic and Special Forces flight school, and made it into the 14th Regiment’s second RIFT.
+She had gone through basic and Special Forces flight school, and made it into the second squad of the 29th Independent RIFT Platoon.
 That had been her assignment for the last eight and a half years.
-Some of the original members had been killed off or been discharged after injuries, while some were still around.
+Some of the original members had been killed off or been discharged after injuries or the end of their contracts, while some were still around.
 But that made no difference to her.
 She didn’t know the ones who had been around since the beginning of her assignment any better than she knew the newer members.
 She didn’t care to get to know any of them.

 Sometimes it puzzled her as to why.
 She knew it wasn’t normal to feel so apathetic towards other people.
 Humans were supposed to be social, and have a desire to be around others.
 But she didn’t.
 Not really, at least.
 Sometimes, like during lunch at school, or in training, she had looked at a group of students or cadets gathered together, talking and laughing, and there had been a tiny part of her whispering for her to go and join them.
 But there was another part of her telling her to keep her distance, and no matter how hard that one part of her tried to encourage her to socialize, the other part always won out.